 Scindapsus Pictus 'Jade Satin'.

 This is a weird one, it doesn't look like a "Satin Pothos" at all!
 The leaves are bigger again (same shape though) but this time there are no silver markings at all.
-The leaves are "jade" coloured.
+The leaves are "jade" colored.

 It's certainly an outlier compared to the others and this perhaps makes it less exciting, but it has some very devoted fans.